saraNasser4/crypto-screener/README.md

 It was really a daunting task I'd been tryna solve it for 3 days almost. however, I figured out the simplicity is the key instead of writing down 7 func and object contains all of the data I'd write only 3 (next, prev, total btn) and it works fine.
 I removed the useRef to handling the DOM manipulate and instead I used useState why? using useRef is daunting to debug compared to useState hook.

 ## Finish with the Trending Page

 I added new context here to fetch the trending data and I styled them with the grid and everythings work fine.

+## Finish with the Saved Page

+I added new context here to check if the coin exist in your localStorage or not and put it if not.